nickmflorin/happybudget-api/README.md

 $ python src/manage.py runserver
 ```

+Then, migrate to the domain/port serving the Frontend (assuming that the Frontend server is running, this
+is usually at `127.0.0.1:3000`.

 #### Local Domain Caveat

 Our authentication protocols rely on the ability to set cookies in the response that dictate user sessions and